clearloop/elvis/book/guide.md

 Is anybody home?

-As we know, `Elvis` is a famous rock star, and both a famous rock song named `Calling Elvis` wrote by `Dire Straits` which inspired a unknown rock star to write down these chords.
+As we know, `Elvis` is a famous rock star, but both a famous rock song named `Calling Elvis` wrote by `Dire Straits` which inspired a unknown rock star writing down these chords.

 For now, Elvis, the rock star, will rise, once again, **beyond** the internet —— truely your wasm web library, 🦀 + 🕸  => 💖

-[The Evlis Book][1] mainly talks about the usage of the npm package `calling-elvis`, and if you want to use `low-level` api rusting the web, plz check out [elvis' rust doc][2].
+[The Evlis Book][1] mainly talks about the usage of [elvis.js][2], and if you want to use `low-level` api rusting the web, plz check out [elvis' rust doc][3].

 ## Goals 🎯